-If you drive down Fairview by the airport, just past McLeans Auto Body, make a right at Freeman St. and follow the signs to Fed Ex.
+If you drive down Fairview by the airport, just past McLeans Auto Body, make a right at Matthews St. and follow the signs to Fed Ex.
 Keep driving past Fed Ex and you will drive right into these two historic hangars.

 They came to our attention recently thanks to a news item, announcing their pending demolition.
 After doing some research, we found the article is misleading, and that the hangars in question are actually older than World War II.
 These are the genesis of today’s airport.